 It’s a fact that most of the popular web browsers are available for Mac; let that be Google Chrome or Mozilla Firefox, giving freedom to choose the most convenient one.
 That having said, Safari — the built-in web browser in Macintosh as well as other Apple-made devices — is the best when you have a Mac for home or work.
 Of course, there’s power of an enhanced performance and intuitive User Interface out there, not to mention its integration with Apple & Mac.
 Despite all these, your Safari cannot be complete without the best Safari extensions installed in it.

-The basic Safari will suit you when you just need to browse web!
+The basic Safari will suit you when you just need to browse the web!
 On the other hand, when you need something like blocking all those clumsy ads or taking screenshots right from your web browser window.
-Here, based on experience of ours and user ratings, we’ve created a list of top extensions for Safari.
+Here, based on the experience of ours and user ratings, we’ve created a list of top extensions for Safari.
 There are both common ones and pro ones.
-So, shall we move on to the list of best Safari extensions ?
+So, shall we move on to the list of best Safari extensions?

 Top 7 Best Safari Extensions – Best Safari Addons for Everyone